Princess Charlotte Looks Just Like Her Mama

 Throughout the christening, Princess Charlotte held her dad’s hand and greeted guests at her little brother’s big day.
 Naturally, she took her sisterly duties seriously, and she even greeted the Archbishop of Canterbury, Justin Welby, with a lovely little handshake.
 Charlotte’s signature royal wave also made an appearance during Prince Louis’ christening.

-Unfortunately, Queen Elizabeth II was unable to attend today’s event because of her busy schedule, Inquisitr reported.
+Unfortunately, Queen Elizabeth II was unable to attend today’s event because of her busy schedule, the Inquisitr reported.
 The Duke and Duchess of Cambridge came to an agreement in advance about the baby’s great grandma’s absence.
-Later this week, the Queen plans to host United States President Donald Trump at Windsor Castle on Friday, which is just one of the significant events on her schedule this week.
+Later this week, the queen plans to host United States President Donald Trump at Windsor Castle on Friday, which is just one of the significant events on her schedule this week.

 Prince Louis ended up with six godparents, but none of them ended up being newlyweds Prince Harry and Meghan Markle.
 However, the Duke and Duchess attended alongside their family.